m-david/benchmark-suite/README.md

 ## Building the Benchmark Applications

-To build and package the application, run:
+To build and package the application

 ### Coherence